Kevin Dresser: Early coaching career

-Dresser coached under Dan Gable at Iowa for several years after graduation.
-He then accepted a position as head wrestling coach at Grundy High School in Grundy, VA.
+He coached under Dan Gable at Iowa for several years after graduation.
+He then accepted a position as head wrestling coach at Grundy High School in Grundy, Virginia.
 Dresser led the Virginia powerhouse to eight Virginia state titles in eight years.

 Dresser then moved to Christiansburg, Virginia to take over the wrestling program at Christiansburg High School.
-He successfully built the team from scratch and led them to 5 consecutive Virginia state team championships.
+He successfully built the team from scratch and led them to five consecutive Virginia team state championships.
 During his tenure, Christiansburg High School was ranked as high as fourth in the nation.

 Collegiate coaching career

 Virginia Tech

 Kevin Dresser took over as head coach for the Virginia Tech Hokies wrestling team in 2006, upon the departure of Tom Brands.

 Dresser went 160-51 in 11 seasons.
 The team earned two ACC Tournament Championships (2012–13 and 2013–14) and three ACC Dual Championships (2014–15, 2015–16, and 2016–17), during his tenure.

 Kevin was named the 2016 NWCA Coach of the Year.